noelwelsh/noelwelsh.com/content/drafts/understanding-vm-dispatch.md

 }
 ```

 There is one variant left, which is to keep the instructions as bytecode data but use tail calls in instruction dispatch.
-This gives us indirect threading.
+This gives us indirect threaded dispatch.

 ```scala
 val instructions: Array[ByteCode] = ???